 Post-Construction BMP Inspector

-Due to COVID-19, our courses have been indefinitely postponed.
+Those seeking re-certification can register now for our Fall 2020 re-certification course.
+Due to COVID-19, all new certification courses have been postponed indefinitely.
 Per Clemson University policy, we are continuing to evaluate when we can re-open in a phased approach.
-With the need for some certified inspectors to be re-certified in 2020, we will be extending expiration deadlines until 12/31/20 for those individuals.
-If you fall into this category, you will be notified separately.
 Thank you for your patience during these times, and for your continued interest in our programs.

 The purpose of the Post-Construction BMP Inspector program is to train professionals in methods and strategies for conducting routine and thorough inspections of stormwater management practices.